neat/adaptive/core

 FIVE

-Small count baseline reused by archive-size and cooldown defaults.
+Small count baseline reused by archive-size, cooldown, and neighbor-count defaults.

 FOUR